Dhara06/real_estate_chatbot/README.md

 ##  Project Description

-The **Real Estate Analysis Chatbot** is a smart web application that allows users to ask questions about real estate trends, property prices, and demand across different locations.
+The **Real Estate Analysis Mini-Chatbot** is a smart web application that allows users to ask questions about real estate trends, property prices, and demand across different locations based on a given excel sheet.
 It processes user queries using a Django backend and visualizes results using interactive charts and tables in a React frontend.

 This system helps users make **data-driven property decisions** by providing meaningful insights such as: